 6.)
 How will you dispose of chicken waste, feathers that have been shed and carcasses?

 - What happens if one of your birds dies?
 How will you dispose of its body?
 Your municipality may have restrictions on animal burials.

 7.)
 Are you aware that there are risks associated with chickens contracting avian flu?

-To ensure chickens’ behavioural needs are met, the SPCA Certified program requires the following standards be met:
+To further ensure chickens’ behavioural needs are met, the SPCA Certified program requires the following standards be met:

-- Owners must provide dust-bathing material so hens can keep their skin and feathers healthy
+- Owners must provide dust-bathing material so hens can keep their skin and feathers healthy.

 - Owners must provide protection from temperature and weather extremes (e.g. heat, cold, wind, rain, snow)